guy9/killercoda-scenario-examples/high-availability-lab/step1.md

 The command “$(docker inspect –format='{{ .NetworkSettings.IPAddress }}’ Node_X)” translates to the IP address of Node-X:

-` docker run --name Node_Y -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1 --seeds="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' Node_X)"`{{execute}}
+` docker run --name Node_Y -d scylladb/scylla:5.2.0 --overprovisioned 1 --smp 1 --seeds="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' Node_X)"`{{execute}}

-`docker run --name Node_Z -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1 --seeds="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' Node_X)"`{{execute}}
+`docker run --name Node_Z -d scylladb/scylla:5.2.0 --overprovisioned 1 --smp 1 --seeds="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' Node_X)"`{{execute}}

 Wait a minute or so and check the node status:

 `docker exec -it Node_X nodetool status`{{execute}}

-You’ll see that eventually, all the nodes have UN for status.
+You’ll see that, eventually, all the nodes have UN for status.
 U means up, and N means normal.
 If you get a message "nodetool: Unable to connect to ScyllaDB API server: java.net.ConnectException: Connection refused (Connection refused)", it means you have to wait a bit more for the node to be up and responding.

 You can read more about Nodetool Status [here](https://docs.scylladb.com/operating-scylla/nodetool-commands/status/).

-Once the nodes are up, and the cluster is set, we can use the CQL shell to create a table.
+Once the nodes are up and the cluster is set, we can use the CQL shell to create a table.

 Run a CQL shell: